purduesigbots/pros-docs/content/tutorials/debugging.md

 1. Through the PROS CLI: <br/>

-    Running `pros terminal` on the command line will open an output stream from a robot connected over direct USB connection, VexNet, or [JiNX](/tutorials/jinx/).
+    Running `pros terminal` on the command line will open an output stream from a robot connected over direct USB connection, VEXnet, or [JINX](/tutorials/jinx/).

 2. From within Atom: <br/>